 After completing a process map, you will understand how long it will take to complete the entire process.
 Where work is repeated or similar, it is best to standardize the work and time involved.
 Document similar activities for future use and use them as a base-line to establish future routings and times.
 This will speed up your planning process significantly.

 During the process map stage, you may identify waste.
 You can use operational efficiency/lean manufacturing principles to eliminate waste, shorten the process and improve deliveries and costs.
-BDC Consulting can assist businesses in process mapping and other operational efficiency principles and tools.

 Evaluate these by collecting historical information on similar work experiences, detailing the actual time, materials and failures encountered.
 Where risks are significant, you should conduct a failure mode effect analysis method (FMEA) and ensure that controls are put in place to eliminate or minimize them.
 This method allows you to study and determine ways to diminish potential problems within your business operations.
 This type of analysis is more common in manufacturing and assembly businesses.